amirhosseinmhd/amirhosseinmhd.github.io/research.md

 **Spring 2022**

 Developed a Transformer-based model for open-set synthetic speech classification using self-supervised learning (wav2vec 2.0) and a two-stage architecture for handling unknown synthesis methods.
-Presented at ICASSP.

 ### Persian Music Genre Classification